How do I reach the Tulane Law School Financial Aid Office?

 If I don't file for financial aid by February 15th, do I lose all financial aid?

-If a Federal Stafford Loan is needed in order to cover fall expenses, the FAFSA should be filed by June 30, allowing eight weeks for FAFSA and subsequent loan application processing.
+No. This is simply a priority deadline, and has no effect on eligibility for Federal Direct Loans.
+If Federal Direct Loans are needed in order to cover fall expenses, the FAFSA should be filed by June 30, allowing eight weeks for FAFSA and subsequent loan application processing.

 I'm earning a decent salary now, but will quit work to attend law school.
 Does that mean that I won't be eligible for federal loans?